6 Simple Ways to Drive Holiday Shopping Conversions

 The year is finally coming to a close.
 The busiest shopping season is only just beginning.
 Here’s 6 tips to convert holiday shoppers.

 As the weather turns crisp, consumers start holiday shopping — and business owners start seeing visions of sugar plum profits dancing in their heads.
 The holiday season is huge for businesses and shoppers alike.
 The ultimate goal for both?
 Finding their match.
 Businesses want the customers most likely to convert and shoppers want the best products for the best deal.

 The more you know about who you’re interested in targeting, the better the result.
 Bringing in more paying customers can make a dramatic difference in your bottom line.
 Let’s get started.

-Your ICP is a profile of your best customer.
-To find out who that is, questions you’ll need to answer include:
+Your ICP, or Ideal Customer Profile, is a profile of your best customer.
+To find out who that is, you’ll need to answer these questions:

-Much like someone keeping their options open, you likely have more than one ICP.
+It’s likely you have more than one ICP.
 If you’re an online toy retailer, your ICPs may include people who shop for toddlers and others who shop for tweens.

 Based on what your customers have bought or looked at in the past, you can segment your email list into those buckets.
 This allows you to send targeted messaging to individual customer segments, such as sending promotions for stacking wooden blocks to those interested in toddler products and highlighting robotics kits for tween-focused shoppers.